fernandofig/jquery-formatcurrency/README.md

 #### $.formatCurrency.setAllDefaults(settings)

 This is a conveniency method that will set the defaults at once for all methods on the plugin: `formatCurrency`, `formatCurrencyLive`, `toNumber` and `asNumber`.
-Of course, not all settings options for a given method exists for other methods (e.g., `symbol` on `formatCurrency` is not applicable to the `toNumber` and `asNumber` methods), so you can pass all settings for all methods in the same object, and the `setAllDefaults` method will sort out which options belong on which method default, and which are applicable on all of them.
+Of course, not all settings options for a given method exists for other methods (e.g., `symbol` on `formatCurrency` is not applicable to the `toNumber` and `asNumber` methods), so you can pass all settings for all methods in the same object, and the `setAllDefaults` method will sort out which options belong on which method defaults set, or which are applicable on some or all of them.

 #### $.formatCurrency.setDefaults(settings)